ansonshengit/Query-In-Place/Athena.md

 In this session, you will do the following:
 1. Define a database.
 2. Configure a crawler to explore data in an Amazon S3 bucket, and create a table fromt it.
-3. create a table, transform the CSV file into Parquet, create a table for the Parquet data, and query the data with Amazon Athena.
+3. Transform the CSV file into Parquet, configure another crawler and create another table for the Parquet data,
+4. Query the data with Amazon Athena on the two tables created above.

-Discover the data
+## Discover the data as is and query in place
 Sign in to the AWS Management Console and open the AWS Glue console.
 You can find AWS Glue in the Analytics section.
 Before building this solution, please choose the us-east-1 AWS Region.

 The first step to discovering the data is to add a database.
 A database is a collection of tables.